Skip to main content

 1. Determine the initial monthly principal and interest payment using a mortgage calculator or a loan amortization formula with the initial fixed rate (e.g., 4.5%).

 2. The monthly payment would be approximately $1,520.06.
-This amount remains constant for the first 84 payments.
+This amount would remain constant for the first 84 payments, assuming no changes to loan terms and timely payments.

 Period 2: Adjustable Rate (Year 8 onwards)